chipster/chipster-openshift/k3s/migration.md

 ## Update to v4.4

 We have updated the [Chipster installation instructions](README.md).
-Those now start from Ubuntu 20.04 and install Chipster, where all Internet-facing containers are updated to Ubuntu 20.04.
-Only the comp-container, running the actual analysis tools, stays in Ubuntu 16.04.
-That shouldn’t pose significant security risks, because comp is well protected behind other Chipster services.
+Those now start from Ubuntu 20.04 and install Chipster, where all internet-facing containers are updated to Ubuntu 20.04.
+Only the `comp` container, running the actual analysis tools, stays in Ubuntu 16.04.
+That shouldn’t pose significant security risks, because comp's admin API is now disabled by default and otherwise comp is well protected behind other Chipster services.
 ### Option 1: Install New Server (recommended)

 You should update existing Chipster servers.
 Our recommended option is to install a new server and make sure that all necessary data is moved before removing the old server.
-The tools-bin package wasn’t updated at this point, so you can reuse your possible local copies of the latest tools-bin package (version chipster-3.17.0).
+The tools-bin package wasn’t updated at this point, so you can reuse your possible local copies of the latest tools-bin package (tools-bin version chipster-3.17.0).

 The sessions from the old server can be moved either by following the [backup instructions](backup.md) or users can do it themselves by downloading the sessions to zip files from the old server and upload those to the new server.
 ### Option 2: Update Existing Server